naotoo1/Mutation-Validation/README.md

 ## About the models
 The implementation requires Python 3.10 and above.
 The author recommends to use a virtual environment or Docker image.
-In  this regard, a fully reproducible development environment using Nix and [devenv](https://devenv.sh/getting-started/) is highly recommended.
+In  this regard, a fully reproducible environment using Nix and [devenv](https://devenv.sh/getting-started/) is highly recommended.
 Once you have installed Nix and devenv, you can do the following:

    ```bash
    mkdir -p ~/.config/nix